Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 We require a labelled data set, showing the different clouds.
 This is available at  - `gsutil -m cp -r gs://automl-codelab-clouds/* {{bucket}}`

 **Arrangement of the data set**
-We have thre diferent folders, the fo
+We have thre diferent folders where the images are kept and the folder names serves as the labels.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ0NTg5OTEzLC03NjQ0ODczMTQsODA5Mz
+eyJoaXN0b3J5IjpbMTYwNDAzMTc4MSwtNzY0NDg3MzE0LDgwOT
-YyOTIsLTE0NjcwODY2NTEsLTIwNzM3MTE3MV19
+M2MjkyLC0xNDY3MDg2NjUxLC0yMDczNzExNzFdfQ==
 -->